HsiangHung/Machine_Learning_Note/Statistical_Test/permutation_test/README.md

 Calculate initial test statistic from mean difference between control and treatment groups:
 ![](images/example_p4.png)

 Reshuffle the treament group.
-Now there are alpaca both using new and old shampoo in the treament and control groups.
-Then we calculate another test statistic:
+Now in both the treament and control groups, there are alpaca using new and old shampoo.
+Then for each treatment assignment permutation, we calculate a test statistic:
 ![](images/example_p5.png)

+More permutations generate more test statistic
 ![](images/example_p6.png)

 ![](images/example_p7.png)